jiannazzone/RetroDECK/wiki-rtd/docs/blog/posts/2023/Status-Update:-December-2023.md

 ### 🎆🤶 Happy Holidays 🎅🎇

 Did you like the Christmas Boot Logo?
-We got many more holidays up for commissions: [Boot Logos](../wiki_about/boot-logos.md) <br>
+We got many more holidays up for commission check: About RetroDECK 📖 -> Boot Logos <br>

 If you are an artist and want make a logo to contact the RetroDECK Team on Discord for more information if you are interested.